visualbydeniz/Minecraft-discord-bot/README.md

 # Discord Utility Bot

 > ⚠️ **Disclaimer**: Some placeholder names such as `PixelCraft` were used for illustrative purposes only and have no affiliation with any existing brand, company, or server.
+> > Note: Some internal filenames like `oylama.js` or `sürüm.js` retain their original Turkish names for legacy consistency.
+Their functions are fully localized in English.

 ## 🔧 Features